Distributions and Euler systems for the general linear group: The category and some Grothendieck topologies

 is commutative.
 This proves that $\cT_m^d$ is a semi-localizing collection of morphisms in $\cCo{d}$. \end{proof}

-Let $J_m^d$ denote the $A$-topology on $\cC^d$ associated to $\cT_m^d$.
+Let $J_m^d$ denote the $A$-topology on $\cC^d$ associated with $\cT_m^d$.
 Recall that we have shown that any morphism in $\cCo{d}$ is an epimorphism.
-Hence it follows from (4) of Lemma \ref{lem:pre_model} that the site $(\cCo{d},J_m^d)$ is a $B$-site and we have $\cT_m^d = \cT(J_m^d)$ where in the right hand side we used the notation in \cite[Def.\ 2.4.2]{Grids}.
+Hence it follows from (4) of Lemma \ref{lem:pre_model} that the site $(\cCo{d},J_m^d)$ is a $B$-site and we have $\cT_m^d = \cT(J_m^d)$ where in the right-hand side we used the notation in \cite[Def.\ 2.4.2]{Grids}.

-\begin{defn} Let $\cC_0$, $\cC$ be categories and let $\iota_0: \cC_0 \to \cC$ be a functor.
+\begin{defn} Let $\cC_0$, $\cC$ be categories and let $\iota_0\colon \cC_0 \to \cC$ be a functor.
 Let $\cT$ be a set of morphisms in $\cC$.

 A morphism $f$ in $\cC_0$ is called of type $\cT$ if $\iota_0(f)$ belongs to $\cT$.
-An object $X$ of $\cC_0$ is called an edge object of $\cC_0$ with respect to $\cT$ if any morphism $f:Y \to X$ in $\cC_0$ is of type $\cT$. \end{defn}
+An object $X$ of $\cC_0$ is called an edge object of $\cC_0$ with respect to $\cT$ if any morphism $f\colon Y \to X$ in $\cC_0$ is of type $\cT$. \end{defn}

 \begin{lem} Let $(L_1,L_2)$ be an object of $\cC_{0,m}^d$.
 Then $(L_1,L_2)$ is an edge object of $\cC_{0,m}^d$ with respect to $\cT_m^d$ if and only if $L_2 = \cO_X^{\oplus d}$. \end{lem}

 \begin{proof} Suppose that $L_2 = \cO_X^{\oplus d}$.
 Then any object $(L'_1,L'_2)$ of $\cC_{0,m}^d$ with $(L_1,L_2) \le (L'_1,L'_2)$ satisfies $L'_2 = \cO_X^{\oplus d}$.
 This shows that $(L_1,L_2)$ be an edge object of $\cC_{0,m}^d$.